Hayat Sindi: Career

 Hayat Sindi was a major influence in starting three companies, either as cofounder or founder: Diagnostics for All (DFA), which aims to create low-cost devices that can be used in developing countries to diagnose diseases; Sonoptix; and i2 (the Institute for Imagination and Ingenuity), which promotes science education and innovation among younger generations.
 Her entrepreneurial philosophy is simple: "A true scientist should focus on affordable simple solutions to reach everyone in the world."

 In 2010, Sindi was the winner of the Mekkah Al Mukaramah prize for scientific innovation, given by HRH Prince Khalid bin Faisal Al Saud.
 She was also named a 2011 Emerging Explorer by the National Geographic Society.

 On 1 October 2012, Sindi was appointed by UNESCO head Irina Bokova as a UNESCO Goodwill Ambassador for her efforts in promoting science education in the Middle East, especially for girls.
 She was also on Newsweek's list of 150 women who shook the world for that year.

 In January 2013, Sindi again broke new ground by becoming part of the first group of women to serve in Saudi Arabia's Consultative Council.

 In 2013, she became the first Saudi and female scientist to be appointed as a UNESCO Goodwill Ambassador, fostering the integration of science and social impact.
 Additionally, she has presented her work in the House of Commons.

 In the annual meeting of Clinton Global Initiative held on 21–24 September 2014, Sindi was awarded the Leadership in Civil Society prize.

 In 2018, Sindi launched the IsDB's Transform Fund, which is worth $500 million.
 The fund supports innovators in finding solutions to development challenges through the power of innovation.
 It is the first digital hub of its kind for the developing world.

 Sindi is a member of Saudi Arabia's Shura Council and the UN Scientific Advisory Board, and a senior advisor to the Islamic Development Bank's President of Science, Technology, and Innovation in Saudi Arabia.
 In an interview with UNESCO, Sindi said, "If anything, I would like to think that I have inspired girls to pursue a career in science if that is what interests them."
+In 2023, Sindi was elected an Honorary Fellow of Newnham College, Cambridge.